lijunle/Nancy.ViewEngines.React/README.md

 Use [React.js](https://facebook.github.io/react/) as view engine in Nancy.

-*This project is still in alpha stage.* The APIs may change in a future release.
+*This project is still in beta stage.* The APIs may change in a future release.
 It is not recommended to use it in production.

 # Features